simbadMarino/bttc_solidity_training/README.md

-# solidity_training
+# Bittorrent Chain Solidity Training
-BTTC solidity training inspired by Patrick Collins's Solidity & Blockchain trainings
+BTTC solidity training inspired by [Patrick Collins's Solidity & Blockchain trainings](https://youtu.be/umepbfKp5rI?si=5ersakMOiJ-XFeyY) and adapted to Bittorrent Chain.
+Brought to you by SimbadMarino

+1) Fund Me smart contract:

 FundMe contract allows us to:
 - Get funding from users.